Tips Bulletin

 Removing Paint Splatters From Wood

-If the splatter is from latex paint, try denatured alcohol to get the paint off the surface.
-Denatured alcohol is a solvent that works well for removing paint splatters from wood if soapy water doesn’t do the trick.
+If the splatter is from latex paint or something stronger like nail polish, try denatured alcohol to get the paint off the surface.
+You can remove nail polish from a wood table with denatured alcohol.
+It’s a strong solvent that works well for removing paint splatters from wood if soapy water doesn’t do the trick.

 Apply denatured alcohol to the latex paint stain with a microfiber cloth.
 Rub the paint carefully without spreading it to clean areas of the wood to avoid harming the finish.
 Once the paint stain is gone, wash the area with water and dry it with a towel.